 NOTE: Do not use gasoline or other flammable fluids to clean component parts.
-Fire or explosion may
+Fire or explosion may occur causing bodily burns.

-- NOTE: Use eye protection when performing service or maintenance tasks.
-Propelled and/or dropped items can cause eye injury. - NOTE: If maintenance or adjustments must be performed with the engine running, have a person at the controls while another person performs the work to inhibit accidental movement which could cause injury or death.
+Use eye protection when performing service or maintenance tasks.
+Propelled and/or dropped items can cause eye injury.

+If maintenance or adjustments must be performed with the engine running, have a person at the controls while another person performs the work to prevent accidental movement which could cause injury or death.